Sylius/Sylius/UPGRADE-1.10.md

 1. `Sylius\Bundle\CoreBundle\EventListener\CartBlamerListener` has been moved from CoreBundle to ShopBundle, renamed to `Sylius\Bundle\ShopBundle\EventListener\ShopCartBlamerListener` and adjusted to work properly when decoupled.

+1. `Sylius\Bundle\CoreBundle\EventListener\UserCartRecalculationListener` has been moved from CoreBundle to ShopBundle `Sylius\Bundle\ShopBundle\EventListener\UserCartRecalculationListener` and adjusted to work properly when decoupled.

 ### New API

 1. API CartShippingMethod key `cost` has been changed to `price`.